📅 Last updated: August 2026

 - Community reputation: What do established communities (Reddit, XDA, F-Droid) say about the app?

-- Distribution method: Is the app available through trusted channels (F-Droid, GitHub Releases), or only from unknown websites?
+- Distribution method: Is the app available through trusted channels like F-Droid or GitHub Releases, or only from unknown websites?

-- Permission requests: Does the app request permissions that are appropriate for its functionality?
+- Permission requests: Does the app request permissions that match what it actually does?

-- Official project status: Is this an active project, or has it been discontinued (like YouTube Vanced)?
+- Project status: Is this an active project, or has it been discontinued, as YouTube Vanced was?

 - We do not perform security audits or code reviews